boukeas/searchtoy/examples/river-crossing/README.md

   space is a _graph_.
 - Evaluation: is a heuristic function available for evaluating nodes and guiding the search?
 No, the search is _blind_.
-- Cost: is there a cost function that needs to be minimized?
-No, the only cost associated with a solution is its _depth_.
+- Cost: is there a cost function that needs to be minimized? **Yes**, the cost associated with a solution is its _depth_.
 - Solution path: The solution required is the _path_ to the goal state.